Nick Fotion

-Nicholas Fotion (born 1929) is an American philosopher noted for his contributions to the philosophy of ethics and philosophy of language.
+Nicholas George Fotion (September 18, 1927 – 2019) was an American philosopher noted for his contributions to the philosophy of ethics and philosophy of language.
 He has written on military ethics, terrorism, and just war theory.
 He has also worked on the speech act theory of John Searle and J.L.
 Austin.
-He is professor emeritus at Emory University.
+He was professor emeritus at Emory University.

+Fotion was born in Cedar Rapids, Iowa, in 1927.
+He died in Atlanta, Georgia, in December 2019.